 Simple polygons have sides that do not intersect or cross each other:

-Complex polygons have sides that intersect:
+Complex polygons have sides that intersect, for example:

 Our focus: simple convex polygons

-With a few exceptions, we will only concern ourselves with simple convex polygons.
-It is rare to see high school geometry problems that involve concave polygons or self-intersecting polygons.
+So now that we’ve answered the question “what are polygons,” we’ll clarify that with a few exceptions, we will only concern ourselves with simple convex polygons.
+It is rare to see high school geometry problems that involve concave polygons, and even rarer to see ones involving self-intersecting polygons.